shoofle/mindjailengine/README.md

 --------

 I'm working on this with the intent of making a game in it, for funsies and for learning experience.
 I started this in my second year of college, and I wasn't particularly experienced then - and while I'm by no means a guru, I've grown a lot.
 What I'm saying is that I'm really nervous about people looking at old code I've written.
 Look with care!
 I'm also always, *always* happy to hear advice.
 If you've got something to add or contribute, I'm interested!

+Incidentally, there are some *really* wacky things I've done in here - especially in the `components` library - and I ask you not to judge too harshly.
+I experiment a lot, but I try to keep the dependencies between different parts of this codebase as sensible as possible - so, yes, I did define something that does a raw `self.__dict__.update(kwargs)` in its constructor... but I do know that that's ridiculous and irresponsible :) I'm trying to use python to do a bunch of different things, including functioning as a game data specification language.
+That involves some introspection to get the nicest resulting syntax possible! idk.
+Anyway.